mattshoe/kdux/docs/store.md

    dispatched action.
 4. **State Update**: Once the reducer returns the new state, the store updates its internal state and emits the new state to any collectors of the `StateFlow`.
-5. **State Observation**: Reactive components that are collecting the `StateFlow` receive the new state and update accordingly.
+5. **State Observation**: Reactive components that are collecting the `Flow` receive the new state and update accordingly.

 ## Example Use Case